WOLF will be recognized and valued as the leader in Forestry Training Programs and forest resource education in Alberta and western Canada.

-WOLF is governed by a fourteen member Board of Directors comprised of organizations that have a share in the future of forest lands in western Canada.
+WOLF is governed by a fourteen member Board of Directors comprised of organizations that have a share in the future of forest lands in Alberta and western Canada.
 WOLF’s President and Directors are elected from its membership, which is open to all stakeholders in forest practice.
 WOLF’s Board and membership are its managers and the core of its customer base.

 Northern Lakes College was instrumental in the creation of WOLF and continues to support WOLF through agreements to share services and resources.
-WOLF’s mandate also supports relationships with any secondary or post secondary educators engaged in forest resource teaching.
+WOLF’s mandate also supports relationships with any secondary or post-secondary educators engaged in forest resource teaching.

 Government, corporate agencies and professionals working on public forest lands must demonstrate competent practice and sustainability to meet public and global market demand for proof of healthy and sustainable forests.
 Economic and social opportunity, especially for rural, Métis and Aboriginal communities must be developed.
 Training for sustainable development on public forest land is critical for these communities.